Aboriginal & Treaty Rights

 While the Supreme Court of Canada has clearly acknowledged Mi’kmaq rights in many decisions, they have not clearly defined the rights or how the rights can be implemented.
 This has resulted in more litigation.
 The purpose of the Framework Agreement process is to determine what these rights mean for the Mi’kmaq today and how the Mi’kmaq can use and benefit from them, through respectful negotiations instead of litigation, which the Supreme Court of Canada has consistently encouraged.

 L’nuey is an initiative by the Mi’kmaq of Prince Edward Island.
 The organization launched in September of 2019 and is governed and mandated by the PEI Mi’kmaq leadership – the Epekwitk Assembly of Councils.
-L’nuey supports the Assembly in the protection, preservation and implementation of the constitutionally entrenched rights of the Mi’kmaq of Epekwitk (Prince Edward Island).
+L’nuey supports the Assembly in the advancement, implementation and protection of the constitutionally entrenched rights of the Mi’kmaq of Epekwitk (Prince Edward Island).

 The work of L’nuey is related to the three main pillars of responsibilities: Negotiations, Consultation/the Duty to Consult and Governance Development.